 Find out about Peloton Liverpool from its founder, Daniel Robinson.
 Daniel took part in our Lloyds Bank Social Entrepreneurs Start Up Programme in 2015.

 What does your social enterprise do?

 We utilise unwanted children’s bikes to revive them for those who don’t have the means to buy bikes.
-We use ‘unwanted’ members of our community to revive the bikes and support them to develop their own opportunities by encouraging enterprise and entrepreneurial thinking.
+Vulnerable and underserved members of our community revive the bikes.
+Peloton Liverpool supports them to develop their own opportunities by encouraging enterprise and entrepreneurial thinking.

 We provide the maintenance for Liverpool’s bike share scheme.
 This offers a platform to encourage more of our community and visitors to the city into the pleasures and benefits of cycling.

 I’ve supported some of our most vulnerable community members for over 20 years and particularly in my last five years as a qualified counsellor.
 I now have an idea of what creates self-determined individuals.

 Through this experience I have developed a real personal interest in what keeps us all well.
 On one cycling holiday I noticed some changes in one of my friends who had struggled with alcohol misuse for a number of years.
 The realisation was that being in a supportive environment, exercising and becoming autonomous can be incredibly transformative.
 It was then that the Peloton concept was born!